k77torpedo/ForgeAuthorativeMovement/README.md

 When the player is 250 frames ahead of the server he can't send any more inputs, move or take any action before the network stabilizes again.
 Try it out!

 ### Interpolation
-If you want the example to look more smoothly you can turn on interpolation for `networkObject.position` in the Network Contract Wizard (NCF) of Forge Networking Remastered.
+If you want the example to look more smoothly you can turn on interpolation for `networkObject.position` in the Network Contract Wizard (NCW) of Forge Networking Remastered.
 This will result in reducing stutter when players see each other move.

 ### Rigidbodies
 Currently the `RigidBody` of all other players on a client build up velocity when jumping for too long.
 I didn't want to bloat up the example too much so I didn't include a solution for it.
 By setting the `RigidBody` of all `InputListenerPlayer`s to `isKinematic = true` this issue should be resolved.
 Sorry for the inconvenience.